-Overall current data suggests that low to moderate caffeine intake does not make it harder to conceive a baby, nor is there evidence that it causes miscarriage.
-At this level of intake, there is no association between caffeine and birth defects and no evidence for long term effects on children in terms of behaviour and development.
+Overall current data suggests that low to moderate caffeine intake (up to 300 mg per day) does not make it harder to conceive a baby, nor is there evidence that it causes miscarriage at low levels of intake (under 200 mg per day).
+There is no association between caffeine and birth defects and no evidence for long term effects on children in terms of behaviour and development.

-Currently, the risks associated with higher levels of caffeine intake (greater than 300mg per day) are uncertain.
+Currently, the risks associated with higher levels of caffeine intake (greater than 300mg per day) are uncertain.^{1,3}